envimate/mapmate/docs/UserGuide.md

 ```
 Here, the last method wins, since it is called `emailDto`.
 If we were to add another factory method called deserialize
 here, that one would be picked.

+The detection of the public constructor follows this algorithm:
+1. If the class has a single public constructor -> that's the one
+2. if you have multiple public constructors, the one that has all the fields as
+parameters wins

 Serialized Objects are serialized using the public fields(key:value) and deserialized using the same public factory
 method that was used to determine the class being a Serialized Object